WomensLaw serves and supports all survivors.

 How do I register my protection order in Rhode Island?

 You do not need a lawyer to register your protection order.
 If you are confused or worried about the process, you can contact a local domestic violence organization in Rhode Island to ask for help from a local advocate.
-To find a local domestic violence organization in Rhode Island, please go to our RI Links and Resources page.
+To find a local domestic violence organization, please go to our Rhode Island Advocates and Shelters page.

 Will the abuser be notified if I register my protection order?